sch3fr/StudyDump/README.md

 I did some UI tweaks and learned about new thing is WPF.
 Today is the 8th day of the challenge (I started this log on the 3rd day) and I really hope I can bring myself to really code everyday.
 While I like coding, it was really hard for me to force myself to actually do it today and yesterday.
 Here's to better tommorow.
 ## 21-JUL-21
 Finally I got to learning the XAML layouts.
 I'm so excited!
+## 22-JUL-21
+I dinished the WPF course today, so I went ahead and edid the Just(To)DoIt UI with the knowledge I gained.
+Now it looks much better and it stays good looking even when resizing the window!
+I'm doing the logic behind it tommorow, which is kinda scary since my skills are shaky there.